 You can also find me here:

-I was introduced to the idea of Public Domain and it’s uses several years ago.
-It truly struck a cord with me.
+I was introduced to the idea of Public Domain and it’s uses nearly 10 years ago.
+It truly struck a chord with me.
 At first blush… I just thought about all the great history and genealogy that would become available online.
 Thank goodness… I wouldn’t be hunting for stuff at the library or in antique shops to use for information.

 Then… oh my gosh… then, I started thinking about all the things that could be done with Public Domain material.
 And… the supply is never ending.
 Amazing amounts of material have been lost forever because of careless archivers.

 Now… we can all be archivers and use Public Domain material to create new and useful products to be released into the world.

 Isn’t the internet wonderful?

 Follow along as I teach you how to turn Public Domain content into products that sell!
 You’re going to love how easy it is to turn Copyright free information into your own eBooks!